SonikBroom/glados-tts-withgui/README.md

 a fork of nerdaxic's glados-tts, I just added some simple gui

-download the code, run the glados.py (may not work if you don't have all the required modules installed, you can install them with pip install) put in the message GLaDOS will speak, the output file name (exports as a .wav) and click the button here is an example
+download the code, run the glados.py (may not work if you don't have all the required modules installed, you can install them with pip install) put in the message GLaDOS will speak, the output file name (exports as a .wav), and click the save button

+here is an example
 "Hello"